kleinerman/dobie/docs/front_end_specs.rst

 ------

 The visits will be allowed to enter the building through some group of doors depending the organization to be visited.
-With the following screen, the user can view, create, edit or delete visit doors groups.
+With the following screen, the user can view, create, edit or delete a **visit door group**.

 .. image:: images_front_end_specs/visit_door_group.png